alin-dinescu/hello-world/README.md

 Hi,

-My name is Alin and i/ like football.
+My name is Alin and I like football.